 News & Events

 The Ferguson Art Gallery at Concordia University Chicago presents the Student Invitational and Graduating Art Minors’ Show from Feb.
-27 to April 2.
-The exhibition is free and open to the public, and will feature a special faculty-selected eclectic array of two- and three- dimensional art works created in Fall and Spring semester art classes.
+26 to March 18.
+The show will feature an array of artwork, chosen by the University’s art faculty, made by students enrolled in art classes over the last year.
+The exhibition is free and open to the public.

-The Ferguson Art Gallery at Concordia University Chicago presents “Shadows, Fires and Thresholds: Imaginary Landscapes by Lelde Kalmite” from Jan.
-9 to Feb.
-19. The exhibit is free and open to the public.
+The Ferguson Art Gallery at Concordia University Chicago presents “Claudia Craemer: Unfolding Secrets” from Jan.
+8 to Feb.
+17, 2018.
+The exhibit, a collection of abstract oil paintings, is free and open to the public.

-Two teams of Concordia University Chicago undergraduate students have finished second and third place in Chicago, and second and fourth place in Illinois in the IEEEXtreme 24-Hour Programming Competition.
-The students’ performance in the annual Institute of Electrical and Electronics Engineers (IEEE) contest placed them 52nd in the U.S., an improvement of 51 positions over last year.
-They finished 661st in the world out of about 2,200 teams.
-The competition is a global challenge where computer science and engineering students at the undergraduate, master’s and doctoral levels compete against each other in an intense 24-hour period to solve a set of programming problems.
+A team of Concordia University Chicago undergraduate students have come in first place in the Chicago IEEEXtreme 24-Hour Programming Competition, for the second time in three years.
+The students’ performance in the annual Institute of Electrical and Electronics Engineers (IEEE) contest placed them fifth in the greater Midwest, 40th in the United States and 600th in the world out of 3,350 teams.
+The competition is a global challenge where students in undergraduate, master’s and doctoral programs compete together in a 24-hour period to solve a set of programming problems.